ChatGPT Response Cut Off Mid-Sentence: Why It Stops and the Fastest Fix

 Step 1: Type continue and send

 The single most reliable fix.
-ChatGPT will pick up from where it stopped — usually completing the next paragraph, code block, or list.
-For code it sometimes restarts the current block; for prose it usually continues cleanly.
-Works for cases 1, 2, 3, 5, 6.
+ChatGPT picks up where it stopped — usually finishing the next paragraph, code block, or list.
+Works for every cause except the safety filter (case 4).

 Step 2: For long outputs, split before you start